-I’ve posted a number of different scone recipes over the years, but this is the first one with apple.
-The recipe is a variation on the scones from Foster’s Market in Durham, NC.
+Cinnamon Apple Scones are a variation on a recipe from Foster’s Market in Durham, NC.
 Foster’s version is double this and they make their scones a bit larger.
-Along with the Cinnamon Apple Scones, Fosters makes Plain, Berry, Peanut Butter, Chocolate Chip Espresso and Maple Walnut, so if apple’s not your thing you have options.
+In addition to their Cinnamon Apple Scones, Foster’s makes Plain, Mixed Berry, Chocolate Chip Espresso, Lemon-Almond and more!
+So if apple’s not your thing, there are some options in the notes.

 But if you do like a little apple in your scones, the Cinnamon Apple Scones are quite good.
 They’re softer than most scones thanks to the apple, but they still have very crusty edges and are rich with butter.

 Make sure to add the liquid gradually rather than all at once to ensure the dough doesn’t get too sticky.
 If the dough is too sticky, the scones will spread.
 For instance, the scones in the picture above were made with a wetter, stickier dough than the dough in the first photo.
 Also, these are not too sweet.
 I recommend topping them with a good bit of cinnamon sugar.

 Half Batch Scones

 If you want to make scones but don’t need a full batch, you can halve most any scone recipe.
 Just halve all the ingredients, shape into a half-circle instead of a circle, and cut into triangles.
 Another way of shaping for a half batch is to make a rectangle and cut it into four triangles.
 Or forget halving and just freeze the dough!

 Cinnamon Apple Scones

 - 2 1/4 cups all-purpose flour 290 grams

 - 1/4 cup sugar 50 grams